-- January 4, Last Day to register for class - January 7, Last Day to drop a class without a W. - January 25, Last Day to drop a class with a W.
+- February 24, Last Day to register for class - May 12, Last Day to drop a class with a W.

 Course Description

 Early World History is a broad survey of the diverse societies of Africa, Asia, Europe, the Americas, and Oceania from prehistory through the 1400s.
 This course seeks to describe the emergence and development of civilizations, societies, trade, religions and cultures, and to recognize the interconnections between different peoples and across time.